Michael Jenkins (wide receiver): 2007 season

 Jenkins had 53 receptions for 532 yards and four touchdowns in his fourth year with the team.
 He tallied a season-high 76 receiving yards on six receptions against the Carolina Panthers and posted six catches for 64 yards with a career-high two touchdowns against the Houston Texans.
 Jenkins reached a career-high nine receptions for a team-high 73 yards against the Tampa Bay Buccaneers, and tied a career-high with nine grabs for a career-high 83 yards against the New Orleans Saints.

 2008 season

 Jenkins is matched up against Oakland Raiders cornerback Nnamdi Asomugha at a Falcons away game on November 2, 2008.

 Jenkins caught the first pass of rookie quarterback Matt Ryan's NFL career and took it for a 62-yard touchdown against the Detroit Lions.
-Jenkins caught a pass and ran out of bounds, stopping the clock with 1 second left and allowing Jason Elam to successfully convert a 48-yard field goal to defeat the Chicago Bears during their week 6 game.
+Jenkins caught a pass and ran out of bounds, stopping the clock with one second left and allowing Jason Elam to successfully convert a 48-yard field goal to defeat the Chicago Bears during their week 6 game.

-Jenkins set a new career high in receiving yards in 2008 with 777.
+Jenkins set a new career high in receiving yards in 2008 with 777 on 50 receptions to go with four touchdowns.